edkerk/reproducible-research-init/README.md

 * Make use of the Python template file "template_engine.py" in the code folder each time a new Python script is needed.
 That way is has all the boilerplate code in it.
 * Go forth and experiment, keeping files in their appropriate places.

 To the extent possible under law, the author(s) of this template have dedicated all copyright and related and neighboring rights to it to the public domain worldwide under the [CC0 Public Domain Dedication].
-The template and all other content in the [rr-init repository] is distributed without any warranty.
+The template and all other content in the [reproducible-research-init repository] is distributed without any warranty.

 Key concepts and goals
 ----------------------